MicahBird/wallpaper-generator-cli-node/README.md

-# wallpaper-generator-cli
+# wallpaper-generator-cli-node
-A command line implementation of [roytanck's wallpaper generator](https://github.com/roytanck/wallpaper-generator). _[Generate a new wallpaper every time you login to your computer!](#generating-a-new-wallpaper-on-login)_
+A command line implementation of [roytanck's wallpaper generator](https://github.com/roytanck/wallpaper-generator).
+[Check out the new C++ implementation!](https://github.com/MicahBird/wallpaper-generator-cli-cpp) _[Generate a new wallpaper every time you login to your computer!](#generating-a-new-wallpaper-on-login)_

 ![Gif Demo](assets/wallpaper-generator-cli.gif)